 ERROR: null value in column "position" violates not-null constraint

-#3 Updated by Mario Moreira almost 10 years ago
+#3 Updated by Mario Moreira about 10 years ago

 A bit more of info on this.
 The rake db:migrate command run without errors, and my schema is in the version 86 as expected: